Are you looking to expand your client base and drive new revenue?

 Note that some brands are differentiated by one single factor and that’s enough to give them a competitive advantage and win in the marketplace.
 But you may find you need to differentiate in more than one area.

 Once you have your differentiators, you have the basis for the story you’ll present to the market, again and again, through different marketing vehicles.
-And just as important – you have a fundamental piece of content you’ll use as you further develop your brand and eventually your website.
+And just as important – you have a fundamental piece of content you’ll use as you further learn how to develop your brand strategy and eventually your website.

 7. Finalize your brand positioning.